 What ought Olle AB to have done?
-He should have asked for a block on payments from their tax office at the time of accounting for VAT.
+He should have asked for a block on payments at the time of accounting for VAT.

 What should Olle AB do now?
 Pay the money into the account again, so no deficit arises.